carpentries-work/carpentries.org/pages/workshops.md

 All invoices will be issued by [Community Initiatives](https://communityin.org/), our fiscal sponsor.
 The Carpentries staff will work with host sites to manage the invoicing process.

+#### Workshop Administration Scholarship
+Scholarships may be available for workshops that reach new or under-served communities.
+If you are interested in hosting and would like to request assistance covering the fee, please complete the Workshop Request Form.
+Select the option “I am requesting a scholarship to waive the administrative fee” and answer the required questions.
+If a scholarship is awarded, the host will still be responsible for the instructor travel expenses.

 <hr>